 Between Christmas drinks and shopping for gifts, party food and something nice to wear, this can be an expensive time of year.
 Never fear, there’s plenty of free festive fun in Melbourne, from a rendezvous with Santa to Myer’s famous Christmas windows.

 There’s an amazing array of free sights, sounds and experiences for young and old during the Christmas Festival.
 The centrepiece of the Federation Square festival hub, aka Christmas Square, is the huge Christmas tree.
-Don’t miss the Official Tree Lighting Ceremony on 30 November!
-Other highlights include Santa’s House, festive films and projections, and the return of Melbourne’s favourite Yuletide selfie spot, the Giant Christmas Bauble.
+Other highlights include Santa’s House, Beci Orpin’s A Christmas Tale, a festive film accompanied by a live choir at each screening and projections, and the return of Melbourne’s favourite Yuletide selfie spot, the Giant Christmas Bauble.

 The festivities continue beyond Christmas Square, with more animated projections on iconic buildings and lots of decorations in Melbourne’s streets and laneways.
 They’re being transformed into wonderlands of holly, baubles and tinsel.
 Queensbridge Square will also be filled with thousands of brightly coloured ribbons and Melbourne artist Ash Keating’s vibrant, dripping paintings.
 Everywhere you look, there’s something Insta-worthy in the city this Christmas!